naofumi/react_router_rails_spa/README.md

 The development server gives you HMR and is helpful when editing pages generated by the React app.
-However, there are significant differences compared to the production environment, especially with regard to how the React pages interact with the Ruby on Rails backend.
+However, there are significant differences compared to the production environment, especially with regard to how the React pages interact with Ruby on Rails.

+You should always assume that the development server is only an approximation.
-You are advised to build the React app access it from the Ruby on Rails server to ensure that it works as intended.
+You are advised to build the React app and access it from the Ruby on Rails server to ensure that it works as intended.

 Run the following command to build the React app.
-The React page will be available from the Ruby on Rails server (`http://localhost:3000/react`)
+The React page will be available from the Ruby on Rails server and will represent what you will see in production.
+(`http://localhost:3000/react`)

 ```shell